Fooeybar/FLog/README.md

 # FLog
-Logging Object for Socket.io // Console.log and Parent-Child Logging over Socket.io
+Logging Object for sockets // Console.log and Parent-Child Logging over sockets

 FLog is designed for print logging,